There might be any number of reasons: perhaps you didn't realise beforehand how much chickens can cost to keep.

 So they'll clear your garden of some unwanted pests.

-Not only that, but they love finding mice and (one of my flock's particular favourite) frogs.
+Not only that, but they love finding mice and (one of my flock's particular favourites) frogs.
 It can be pretty gross, and it surprises a lot of people, but the fact is chickens are not vegetarians.
 Left to their own devices, they will choose a varied diet full of protein.

 So by allowing your hens to forage, you're also improving the nutritional value of their eggs for your family.